Cellular automaton for spinor gravity in four dimensions: Spinor gravity automaton

 \subsection{Spinor gravity model}

 We investigate four-dimensional spinor gravity models~\cite{CWLSG,CWSGDI,SG3,SG4} based on Majorana fermions with eight flavors.
-The quantum field theory is formulated as a functional integral over Grassmann variables $\psi\g^A(x)$, $\gamma=1\dots4$, $A=1\dots8$, $x=(t,\vec{x})$.
+The quantum field theory is formulated as a functional integral over Grassmann variables $\psi_\beta^A(x)$, with spinor index $\beta=1\dots4$, and flavor index $A=1\dots8$, $x=(t,\vec{x})$.
 The totally antisymmetric product of four Majorana spinors,